willghatch/racket-rash/README.md

 ### Usage

 Online documentation is [here](http://docs.racket-lang.org/rash@rash/index.html).
-After installation, local documentation can be accessed with `raco docs rash`
+After installation, local documentation can be accessed with `raco docs rash`.

 I gave a talk about Rash at RacketCon 2017.
 It's slightly out of date, but you can watch it  [here](https://www.youtube.com/watch?v=yXcwK3XNU3Y&index=13&list=PLXr4KViVC0qIgkwFFzM-0we_aoOfAl16Y).